-If you want to rid upholstery, rugs, or other textiles of unwelcome orders such as smoke, food, body, or pet odors there are a few natural, home remedies you can try before you go to the household cleaning aisle of your supermarket.
+If you want to rid upholstery, rugs, or other textiles of unwelcome ordors such as smoke, food, body, or pet odors, there are a few natural, home remedies you can try before you go to the household cleaning aisle of your supermarket.
 Commercial products are usually full of chemicals and can be toxic around young children or pets.

 These home remedies are especially great to try if you buy used furniture or rugs from flea markets and yard sales.
 When getting something second-hand, you usually inherit other people's home odors.
 And, if you get some great finds or vintage pieces at an estate sale or antique store, you might have to get rid of a musty smell, too.

 Try a few natural fabric deodorizers such as vodka, baking soda, or coffee to remove musty smells and other odors before getting a store-bought cleaning product.
 As with all products and remedies, test these methods on an inconspicuous spot before applying to the entire item.

 Vodka may be popular in mixed drinks, and it is equally potent as a cleaning agent.
-The grain-based liquor removes stains, refreshes fabrics, neutralizes odor, and because it can kill bacteria, be used as a disinfectant.
-Vodka kills bacteria Fill a spray bottle with the cheap stuff, and use it straight.
+The grain-based liquor removes stains, refreshes fabrics, neutralizes odor, and, because it can kill bacteria, can be used as a disinfectant.
+Vodka kills bacteria.
+Fill a spray bottle with the cheap stuff, and use it straight.
 You will not smell the alcohol once it dries.

 - For rugs, intact upholstery, draperies, and other textiles, spray liberally with vodka and let it dry.